Health Certificates: Use this address – CR 363, La Veta, CO 81055

 This is a true representation of the Southern Colorado Rockies and I don’t intend to butter that up for you.
 If you are worried about it being too challenging or technical, then ride the LD, I will make sure the LD is geared back so that inexperienced riders and horses can enjoy a less challenging but equally beautiful ride.
 The awesome geology around here makes for diverse terrain, with lots of climbs and descents as well as a few flat easy miles to cruise on.
 There will be some brief technical stretches to keep you entertained, so dismount when prompted if you are nervous.
 As for the endurance riders (50+ miles,) yes, this will be a challenging ride interspersed with technical stretches that will slow you down, so be smart with your pacing, make up time on the easy stuff and take your time in the tough stuff.
 I have designed the loops to mix it up, nice easy fast stretches interspersed with slow challenging climbs, descents, and fun technical stuff to keep you awake and give you something to write home about.
 The scenery is truly unbeatable, the ride camp setting is gorgeous, and as I said, the trails are diverse, with footing varying from flat, canterable-sandy-loam, to steep, walk-it-rocky.
 The land we are riding across is cattle country – there will be gates.
 I’m doing my best to minimize the number of gates, and improve the functionality of the ones we must keep closed.
 There is ample water on the trail, mostly cow tanks but also natural streams and ponds.
 Altitude: Camp is at >8000′ and the ride will range from 7000′ to a little over 9000′.
 Please remember that we are a young ride management team, we just got through our 2nd season, we want you guys to be safe and have a BLAST, we are still building trails.
 Please feel free to give us constructive comments, advice, and recommendations, we’re doing our best for you!

 Vet Checks: OUT vet check (Albright Barn) on Saturday, all other checks are IN.
 One Vet Check for LDs, two VCs for 50s.
+A crew trailer will take your crew bag to the out vet check on Saturday.
+All days/distances end in camp, no rig-moving.

 La Veta has fuel stations, a grocery store with an ice cream shop, a well-stocked Big-R, an Inn, several B&Bs, a propane supplier, and a mechanic… not to mention an awesome coffee shop, several great restaurants, a salon, multiple art studios, a library, a gym, yoga, massage etc… The town is tiny and quaint but has just about everything you could need.
 Please check out our LocaLinks!